 Then, I went back into the dark hallway and approached one of the doors with a glowing green light:

-Inside, a voice instructed me to drink from the vial.
+The voice then instructed me to drink from the vial.
 I opened it and took a swig.
 What happened next was a psychedelic sound, sensation and light show that seriously had me clinging to the carpeted walls, hanging on for dear life.
 The floor beneath me vibrated with such intensity that I thought it would knock me over.
 Lights and shapes danced over my face in the mirror, and it felt like my face was getting bigger, or the mirror was moving closer?
 It was all over in a few seconds, but I stumbled out, unsure of what, exactly, I had just experienced.

 Mark was waiting for me in the next room.
 “How was it?” he asked.
 “My mouth feels weird,” I said.
 “Like, the roof of my mouth is tingling.
 A lot.”
 He said his felt the same, but to him it almost felt like an allergic reaction.
 (It wasn’t; that’s just one of the sensations he experiences when he does have an allergic reaction.)

 I didn’t really understand what the “art of flavour” rooms were meant to mimic or teach.
 Maybe there isn’t any point, other than to make the roof of your mouth feel funny for several minutes afterward.

 Ideally, while these “art of flavour” rooms, and the vial of liqueur, (I won’t spoil what flavour they used) are a cool, high-tech addition, I wish they had room for both this experience and the older-style sensory bar.
 They express different concepts about flavour and your senses.
 Still though, next time we go, I’m totally going in one of those rooms again, but I’ll try a different one to see if the experience is the same each time or not.

-We went to the computers to make our cocktail selections:
+So, we went to the computers to make our cocktail selections:

 But wait, what’s this?
 Something new?
 Make your own?
 They never had this before!!

 For the first round, Mark and I decided to stick with having a skilled bartender make the drinks for us.
-He ordered the “Teddy Pear”.
+Mark ordered the “Teddy Pear”.
 I’ve already forgotten what I’d ordered, as I’ve lost the little recipe receipt that I printed.
 I know it had genever in it though!

-Something else we noticed is that the price of additional cocktails has been permanently lowered to €5.
+Something else we noticed is that they permanently lowered the price of additional cocktails to €6.
 This makes up for the fact that the ticket price no longer includes two liqueur shots.
 They also have a new fancy-dancy token dispenser: